DjangoGirls/djangogirls/resources/text/launch.md

 __Application process starts now and ends on 30th June 2014.
 Applicants will reveice confirmation letters until 4th of July 2014.__

 Django Girls organizers are looking for coaches and sponsors who can contribute to the event.
 People and organizations who are interested are very welcome!
+Every individual who want to financially support Django Girls can buy a special support ticket for EuroPython donating 10, 20, 50 or 100€ for the cause.
+Sales of these tickets starts 5th June 2014 at 6pm UTC+2.

 __More information:__